mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

         - plan and manage your operating costs
         - run infra more efficiently
         - scale as your business needs to change
-        - rent your infra s you need it, cloud provider will handle the rest
+        - rent your infra as you need it, cloud provider will handle the rest

 ## Key Concepts
 - **HA & Scalability**